-multifaceted nature which is intrinsically linked to the financial status of vulnerable population groups, to excess energy consumption attributed to residencies' poor energy performance and to high energy and fuel costs.
+The following proposals on addressing energy poverty are instigated by the phenomenon's multifaceted nature which is intrinsically linked to the financial status of vulnerable population groups, to excess energy consumption attributed to residencies' poor energy performance and to high energy and fuel costs.
 This acknowledgement prompted the proposals described extensively in this section.
 It is of the essence that energy poverty causes are combated simultaneously through a "holistic approach" encompassing a blend of social, energy and environmental policies (Diagram 9).
 Admittedly, the transition from a centralized fossil fuel energy production to a decentralized low carbon emissions model that will cede priority to social and energy justice may constitute the medium to address energy poverty effectively (see section 1).

 The proposed actions integrate sustainable solutions aligned with climate-change policy, which indirectly generate financial savings for households whose living conditions can be ameliorated by fully utilising synergies between bodies, businesses and citizens.
-The proposals in question have multiple effects; they place citizens at the centre of the procedures, they contribute towards achieving national targets related to environmental conservation and climatechange mitigation and they address challenges such as high rates of unemployment.
+The proposals in question have multiple effects; they promote active citizenship, they contribute towards achieving national targets related to environmental conservation and climate-change mitigation and they address challenges such as high rates of unemployment.